rcprobe/3DScape/README.md

 # 3DScape

-**3DScape is an experiment in making 3D room scans inspectable.
+**3DScape is an experiment in reconstructing 3D room scans and making them easily interpretable.
 It reconstructs rooms from color-plus-depth camera data, uses a learned reliability model to visualize which parts of the geometry are likely stable or noisy, and exports a custom HTML viewer for exploring each scan in the browser.**

-Some cameras capture both color and depth for each pixel - 3DScape takes those color-plus-depth frames, along with the camera position for each frame, and fuses them into an interactive 3D room scan.
-When developing 3D perception systems, it's very important that we can visually inspect their outputs to understand where geometry may be unreliable.
+Some cameras capture both color and depth for each pixel; 3DScape takes those color-plus-depth frames, along with the camera position for each frame, and fuses them into an interactive 3D point cloud.
+When developing 3D perception systems, it's important that we can visually inspect their outputs to understand where geometry may be unreliable.
 This experiment combines a classical geometry pipeline with a small learned reliability layer to make that uncertainty visible.

 The project combines two deliberately separated pieces: